 Considering how cheap it is, just rip off the band-aid and let’s move on.

 Now, I really don’t want to spend any more time discussing hosting but I do think it’s important to mention WP Engine.
 Their cheapest plan starts at $35/month.
-If that number will not bankrupt you then you should RUN to their website and signup.
-It will save so much time and stress that if everyone who reads this signs up, I could probably qualify for a Nobel Prize in Peace or something wicked like that.
+If that number does not scare you, then you should RUN to their website and signup.
+It will save you so much time and stress that if everyone who reads this signs up, I could probably qualify for a Nobel Prize in Peace or something wicked like that.

 I’ve tried every host there is to try and most have left me crying to my wife about how much my life sucks.
 WP Engine is the best we’ve found and every single one of our brands is hosted by them.

 So, if you find yourself crying to your significant other a lot than just sign up for WP Engine and help me win a Nobel Prize for Peace.
 Start building already, no more excuses.